REACH Metals Gateway

 On 20 January 2009, the CLP Regulation EC No 1272/2008 (regulation on classification, labelling and packaging of substance and mixtures) entered into force in the EU.
 This is the European equivalent of the UN GHS.
 This classification system aims to further protect humans and the environment from the effects of hazardous materials and to facilitate trade while complementing the REACH Regulation.

 The initial EU CLP Regulation followed GHS as close as possible, but it is different from the UN GHS as the EU wanted also to remain as close as possible to the Dangerous Substances (67/548/EC) and Dangerous Preparations (1999/45/EC) Directives while respecting REACH.
-This ment that:
+This meant that:

-- Based on the so-called UN GHS "building block approach" CLP did not take over all hazard categories for a hazard class because they were not part of DSD, e.g. category 4 of the hazard class flammable liquids, or category 3 (mild irritant) of the hazard class skin corrosion/irritation.
+• Based on the so-called UN GHS "building block approach" CLP did not take over all hazard categories for a hazard class because they were not part of DSD, e.g. category 4 of the hazard class flammable liquids, or category 3 (mild irritant) of the hazard class skin corrosion/irritation.

-- CLP does contain hazard categories not part of GHS (e.g., ozone depleting substances, EUH014(‘Reacts violently with water), EUH066(Repeated exposure may cause skin dryness or cracking)) to retain the same level of protection.
+• CLP does contain hazard categories not part of GHS (e.g., ozone depleting substances, EUH014(‘Reacts violently with water), EUH066(Repeated exposure may cause skin dryness or cracking)) to retain the same level of protection.

-- The CLP includes special labelling and packaging rules that are not part of the UN GHS, but are coming from the DSD and DPD, e.g., the rules on small packaging (CLP Article 29), on supplemental information for certain mixtures (Part 2 of Annex II to CLP) and for the provision of child-resistant fastenings or tactile warnings.
+• The CLP includes special labelling and packaging rules that are not part of the UN GHS, but are coming from the DSD and DPD, e.g., the rules on small packaging (CLP Article 29), on supplemental information for certain mixtures (Part 2 of Annex II to CLP) and for the provision of child-resistant fastenings or tactile warnings.
 Also, it includes rules for the situation when a substance is both covered by CLP and by transport legislation (CLP Article 33)

 The CLP includes some additional processes: